-Germany beat Chile to win Confederations Cup
+Germany survive Chile onslaught to win Confederations Cup

 LONDON, England Britain's Johanna Konta says she is fit to play at the Wimbledon Championships after recovering from a heavy fall that forced her to pull out of a warm-up tournament.

-ST PETERSBURG Germany won the Confederations Cup for the first time when they beat Chile 1-0 in the final on Sunday.
+ST PETERSBURG Germany survived a whirlwind assault by Chile and capitalized on an awful mistake by the South Americans to claim a 1-0 win in a pulsating, bad-tempered Confederations Cup final on Sunday.

-Lars Stindl scored the only goal in the 20th minute from close range after Chile defender Marcelo Diaz gave the ball away on the edge of his own penalty area.
+Lars Stindl scored the only goal into an empty net in the 20th minute after Chile midfielder Marcelo Diaz gave the ball away on the edge of his own penalty area.

+Chile, playing with their trademark high octane style and driven forward by another relentless display by Arturo Vidal, dominated the match but were let down by poor finishing.

+There was a controversial incident involving video technology in the second half when Chile defender Gonzalo Jara elbowed Timo Werner by the touchline.

 (Writing by Brian Homewood; Editing by Ken Ferris)